marcosamarinho/globant-test-DE/README.md

 Directories

 - # data
-   Contains CSV files and pdf instructions
+   Contains CSV files and pdf instructions <br>
+   Note . link on pdf not works then I created at CSV hand at hand
 - # mariadb
    Docker-compose database nstall
 - # python-flask